-This video “Distortion of Sound” from http://www.distortionofsound.com has a very interesting view of the music industry today.
-It provides an interesting parallel to the car audio industry as people have been focusing on quantity of music rather than purity of sound.
+This video “Distortion of Sound” from http://www.distortionofsound.com has a fascinating view of the music industry today.
+It provides an interesting parallel to the car audio industry as people focus on the quantity of music rather than sound purity.

 Some companies are trying to use digital media to its full potential.
-Audison’s BitPlay, a product we featured in a past article, is a good example of manufacturers trying to improve the quality of digital media.
-Manufacturers Pioneer and Kenwood now offer some models that have direct “flac” file playback.
+Audison’s BitPlay, a product we featured in a past article, is a good example of manufacturers trying to improve digital media quality.
+Manufacturers Pioneer and Kenwood now offer some models that have direct “FLAC” file playback.
 But will this ever overcome iPhones or other lifestyle devices?

 You would think manufacturers of head units would start to make such a product.
-Most manufacturers are making better amplifiers with processing for EQs and DSPs built in but if the input to the amplifier to low-quality audio then we are just making low-quality audio louder…it makes you wonder why?
+Most manufacturers are making better amplifiers with processing for EQs and DSPs built-in.
+Still, if the input to the amplifier to low-quality audio, then we are just making low-quality audio louder…it makes you wonder why?

-In the next article, we will cover how to get the best quality digital media to your media player or lifestyle device.
+The next article will cover how to get the best quality digital media to your media player or lifestyle device.